Skip to main content

 Imagine my surprise and excitement when the breeder contacted me to say that Avery had won Best of Breed at the convention!
 The breeder had not gone to the convention herself because she was in the middle of moving her farm paying a transporter to take and show Avery, but she decided to drop everything to go to the convention at that point to be available for pictures and to receive the accolades for her win.

 Between then and now, after Avery has weaned her kits, I hope to be showing my very special tail in hopes of her winning legs and being granded.
-Avery a very special addition to my tale of tails!
+Avery is a very special addition to my tale of tails!